 WooCommerce Product Table can display product variations as a table or dropdowns

-Before we start setting it up, it's worth mentioning that WooCommerce Product Table provides 2 ways to list variations in a table.
+Before we start setting it up, it's worth mentioning that the plugin provides two ways to create WooCommerce variable product tables.
 These are:

 - Separate variations - list variations as products on their own row of the table.

 - Variation dropdowns - list products in a table (1 product per row), with variation dropdowns next to the buy buttons.

 The benefit of WooCommerce variation dropdowns is that they're compact.
 You can list large numbers of product options in a small amount of space.
 As I mentioned earlier, it's a shame that WooCommerce only lets you display variation dropdowns on a single product page.
 With WooCommerce Product Table, you can add WooCommerce variation dropdowns as part of a product table anywhere on your site.

 For some stores, there are downsides to listing variations as a dropdown - even within a variable product table:

 - Customers can only see 1 variation at a time.
 They have to select each variation option individually to see the variation price, description, stock, and image.
 This makes it hard to compare variations and make buying decisions.

 - The buying process is slower, as customers have to select a variation (often from multiple options), then click add to cart.
 They must repeat the process to buy multiple variations.
 There's no way to select multiple variations in one go.

 This is fine for many stores but causes problems for others.
 If you have large ranges of product sizes, different colors, weights, or other options, then a WooCommerce variations table with each option on its own row can massively benefit your store.
 Displaying variations in a table makes it easier for your customers to find and understand the necessary information.
 They can see all the available variations at once instead of having to select from dropdowns.